mtlong29/MySite/_posts/blog/2017-08-22-how-to-use-mediaelementjs.md

 {% endhighlight %}

 ### JavaScript
 JavaScript is used for many purposes with MediaElement.js.
 For example, it is used below to show a list of features/plugins to use in the player.
-For more see the api documentation <a class="fancyLink" href="https://github.com/mediaelement/mediaelement/blob/master/docs/api.md" target="_blank">here</a>.
+For more see the api documentation <a href="https://github.com/mediaelement/mediaelement/blob/master/docs/api.md">here</a>.

 {% highlight javascript linenos %}
 $(document).ready(function($) {